BACK TO INDEX

 Summarized conference version of ``Modularity, retroactivity, and structural identification''.

 2. D. Del Vecchio, A.J.
 Ninfa, and E.D.
 Sontag.
 A Systems Theory with Retroactivity: Application to Transcriptional Modules.
 In Proceedings of the 2008 American Control Conference, Seattle, June 2008, pages Paper WeC04.1, 2008.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 Internal reports

 1. J. Barton and E.D.
 Sontag.
 Remarks on the energy costs of insulators in enzymatic cascades.
 Technical report, http://arxiv.org/abs/1412.8065, December 2014.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, futile cycles, singular perturbations, modularity.

 Abstract: